cwi-dis/videoLat/videoLat/README.txt

 Build instructions for iOS
 ==========================

-First you need to build the third party packages, for both iOS native and the simulator.
-Download libpng from http://sourceforge.net/projects/libpng/files/libpng15/ and run

-	$ sh scripts/build-ios.sh
-	$ sh scripts/build-iossim.sh

-If either of the builds fails you may need to edit the scripts to modify the IOS_VERSION variable to refer to a version of iOS for which you have the SDK available.
-The scripts install libpng, libzbar and libzint into thirdParty/installed-ios and thirdParty/installed-iossim, respectively.

-Next you open videoLat-iOS.xcodeproj and build the app, either for the simulator or the real device.
+Open videoLat-iOS.xcodeproj and build the app, either for the simulator or the real device.
 Note that running under the simulator has only very limited functionality as no audio and video input devices are available.
 Also note that for device builds you may need to modify the build settings for code signing and provisioning so they refer to your identity